About the program

 Farms come with disturbances such as odour, noise, and dust.
 With the close proximity between farms and urban areas there is a greater potential for complaints regarding farm practices.
 In addressing these issues, there needs to be a balance between farming and non-farming interests while recognizing that the ALR is an area where the priority use is farming and non-farming activities are controlled.
 Key to this balance is neighbours respecting their neighbours.

-During the mid-1990s, the Province established a collection of legislative tools and opportunities, including the Strengthening Farming Program, to reinforce support for local governments, first nations and farm communities in order to protect and enhance agriculture throughout British Columbia.
 Working in coordination with the Agricultural Land Commission, the program continues to provide this important effort, with the goal to help secure farming and ranching’s place in B.C. communities, promote the use of normal farm practices and in doing so support sustainable and economically viable agriculture.

-Program Objectives
+Program objectives

 The Strengthening Farming Program's main objectives are to:

-• Foster strong partnerships between local governments, the farm and ranching community and the province;
+• Foster strong partnerships between local governments, the farm and ranching community and the Province

-• Support the right to farm within the agriculture and licensed aquaculture areas of the province;
+• Support the right to farm within the agriculture and licensed aquaculture areas of the province

-• Encourage a more prominent role for agriculture in local government planning processes and foster local government policy and regulation supporting farming;
+• Encourage a more prominent role for agriculture in local government planning processes and foster local government policy and regulation supporting farming

-• Improve land use compatibility between farm and non-farm uses;
+• Improve land use compatibility between farm and non-farm uses

-• improve agriculture awareness.
+• Improve agriculture awareness.

-In April of 1996, The Farm Practices Protection (Right to Farm) (FPPA) Act was passed by the Legislature and came into force.
+In April 1996, The Farm Practices Protection (Right to Farm) (FPPA) Act was passed by the Legislature and came into force.
 Along with the FPPA, consequential amendments were made at the same time to the Municipal Act (now Local Government Act) and the Land Title Act.
 The Agricultural Land Commission Act, dating to 1973, also provides important context for the Strengthening Farming Program.

 Good Neighbour Farming